- CPU is always wondering "what to do next", runs program

 15

-.
+You can even specify the "step" forrange.
 The default stepping size is 1, which means that numbers increment by 1.
 The example below starts at index 1 and its step size is there (goes to every third index).

 for i in range(1, len(s), 3): - print(i)